The Method of Equal Shares is a fairer voting rule for participatory budgeting.

 It provides proportional representation and allows every voter to decide about an equal part of the budget.

-- The rule is simple to understand and to explain.
+- The method is simple to understand and to explain.

 - Can be used in any participatory budgeting process, no matter the scale.